Average Calculator

 What formula does the average calculator use?

-How do outliers or zero values impact the calculated mean?
+How do outliers and zero values affect the mean?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.